Azure/reliable-web-app-pattern-java/apply-pattern.md

 The retry pattern is a technique for handling temporary service interruptions.
 These temporary service interruptions are known as transient faults.
 They're transient because they typically resolve themselves in a few seconds.
 In the cloud, the leading causes of transient faults are service throttling, dynamic load distribution, and network connectivity.
 The retry pattern handles transient faults by resending failed requests to the service.
 You can configure the amount of time between retries and how many retries to attempt before throwing an exception.
 For more information, see [transient fault handling](https://review.learn.microsoft.com/en-us/azure/architecture/best-practices/transient-faults).

+*Simulate the retry pattern:* You can simulate the Retry pattern in the reference implementation.
+For instructions, see [Simulate the Retry pattern](https://github.com/Azure/reliable-web-app-pattern-java/blob/main/simulate-patterns.md#retry-and-circuit-break-pattern).

 If your code already uses the retry pattern, you should update your code to use the retry mechanisms available in Azure services and client SDKs.
 If your application doesn't have a retry pattern, then you should use [Resilience4j](https://github.com/resilience4j/resilience4j).

 Resilience4j is a lightweight fault tolerance library inspired by Netflix Hystrix and designed for functional programming.
 It provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.